-Risks associated with investments in Money Market Instruments
+Risks associated with investments in Fixed Income Securities

-Interest-Rate Risk: Fixed income securities such as government securities money market instruments and derivatives run price-risk or interest-rate risk.
+Interest-Rate Risk: Fixed income securities such as government bonds, corporate bonds, money market instruments and derivatives run price-risk or interest-rate risk.
 Generally, when interest rates rise, prices of existing fixed income securities fall and when interest rates drop, such prices increase.
 The extent of fall or rise in the prices depends upon the coupon and maturity of the security.
 It also depends upon the yield level at which the security is being traded.